The series finales of The Originals and The Vampire Diaries have not been kind to Caroline Forbes.

 Klaus obviously wasn’t going to let his daughter die at the hands of the Hollow’s magic, so his sacrifice makes sense as well.
 He finally found a love that was worth giving up everything for.
 He successfully gained true immortality, but gave it up for his legacy to continue in a different way.
 The redemptive conclusion to his story is a good one.

 Sure, I could get behind both of these sacrifices if it was only the stories of the deceased that we had to consider.
 But that’s not the case.
-The lives of these characters are so intertwined that the conclusion of one’s story will inevitably affect those of all the others.
-The death of these men permanently stain the storylines of their family, friends, and significant others.
+The lives of the characters in The Vampire Diaries and The Originals are so intertwined that the conclusion of one’s story will inevitably affect those of all the others.
+Because of that fact, the death of these men permanently stain the storylines of their family, friends, and significant others.

 As a teenage human, Caroline was neurotic, uptight, and frankly, kind of mean.
 Her insecurities caused her to lash out at those around her, whether they deserved it or not.
 She was horrible to her mother, gave some “too tough” love to her friends, and behaved recklessly in romance.

-Caroline remains the last love of both Stefan Salvatore and Klaus Mikaelson, but in the end, they both picked someone else over her.
+When all is said and done, Caroline remains the last love of both Stefan Salvatore and Klaus Mikaelson.
+However, in the end, they both picked someone else over her.
 Their choices weren’t bad, but they weren’t her.
-Stefan had loved his older brother his entire life, and couldn’t cope with Damon being the one to take the metaphorical bullet.
-Klaus’ daughter changed his whole life, and he had no option but to save her.
+Stefan had loved his older brother his entire life, and couldn’t drop his martyr complex long enough to cope with Damon being the one to take the metaphorical bullet.
+Klaus’ daughter changed his whole life, and when all of the options exhausted, he had no choice but to save her.

+My only problem is that this greatly reduces the power of Caroline’s greatest story arc.
 Can we really say that Caroline is the girl who everyone picks if, when push really comes to shove, she continues to be left alone?
-Pretty much every character in The Vampire Diaries has put their life on the line to save Elena or to win Elena’s heart.
-Can the same really be said for Caroline?
+When pretty much every character in The Vampire Diaries has put their life on the line to save Elena or to win Elena’s heart, yet Caroline is still left alone, can we really claim that the Elena Gilberts of the world aren’t still winning?

 Caroline deserves a love that will choose her above everything else.
 Firstly, because she is essentially the light of all their lives, but also because her storyline demands it.
 She deserves to be treated like the girl who’s worth sacrificing everything for.